1999 Insight.com Bowl

-The 1999 Insight.com Bowl was the 11th edition of the game.
+The 1999 Insight.com Bowl was the 11th edition of the Insight.com Bowl.
 It featured the Colorado Buffaloes and the Boston College Eagles.

 Game Summary

 1st Quarter

 Colorado started off with a 10-yard touchdown run from Cortlen Johnson thus making it 7–0 Colorado.
 Mike Moschetti's 2 yard touchdown run made it 14–0.
 Colorado's Jason Sykes intercepted a Boston College pass, and returned it 29 yards for a touchdown, making it 21-0 Colorado, to close the 1st quarter scoring.

 2nd Quarter

 In the second quarter, Colorado's Rashidi Barnes intercepted a Boston College pass, and returned it 21 yards for a touchdown, making it 28-0.
 Ben Kelly later scored on an 88-yard punt return for Colorado giving them a 35-0 lead.
 With Colorado driving again, Boston College's George White intercepted a Colorado pass and returned it 78 yards for a score making it 35–7.
 Cortlen Johnson added a 2-yard touchdown for Colorado to make it 42–7.
 Jeremy Aldrich's 26 yard field goal made it 45–7 Colorado at the half.